gcanti/fp-ts/docs/modules/Tuple.ts.md

 ## ~~tuple~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `T.Functor` instead of `T.tuple` (where `T` is from `import T from 'fp-ts/Tuple'`)

 **Signature**